 Henderson et al., 2012)

-This section reports experimental details about the map structure determination.
+This section reports experimental details about the structure determination.

-intended to permit inspection of the internal detail of the map and identification
+These are intended to permit inspection of the internal detail of the map and identification of artifacts.

 These artifacts can include but are not limited to